East Hartford Connecticut

-This entity or entities probably moved their tools, caused things to fall and made noises, to cause “construction mishaps.”
+This entity or entities is suspected of moving their tools, causing things to fall and making noises, and causing “construction mishaps.”

-Hammering was heard from the outside when people were outside taking a break.
+Hammering was heard outside when people there were taking breaks.

-When the construction workers realized that a someone from the other side was keeping them company, and wanted to help, they recognized him, giving him the nick-name “Benny”.
+When the construction workers realized that someone from the other side was keeping them company, and wanted to help, they recognized him, giving him the nickname “Benny”.
 Every morning, when they came to work, they called out, “Hi, Benny!”
 The foreman even made out a daily work list just for “Benny.”
-This made this male entity very happy to be included.
+It made the male entity very happy to be included.

 Called themselves Charles and Hannah – Could be their real names, or just aliases to make the medium happy.